Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Acknowledgments

 In a recent study on the radio spectral properties of the nuclear disks of Arp\,220, \citet{barcosmunoz15} observed a remarkably consistent spectral index $\alpha\sim-0.7$ in four frequency ranges between $4.7$--$43.5$\,GHz.
 Hence, the Arp\,220 radio SED neither steepens toward higher frequencies (as happens in our SMG sample) nor flattens toward higher frequency due to free-free emission (as is seen in local, ``normal'' star-forming galaxies). \citet{barcosmunoz15} argue that both this SED shape, and the high brightness temperatures ($\sim 10^4$\,K at $6$\,GHz) of Arp\,220 indicate a radio SED that is dominated at all frequencies by non-thermal synchrotron emission, with no (or little) need for any additional contribution arising from a flatter-spectrum, thermal free-free component.
 While the high star formation rates (${\rm SFR}\sim 200$\,M$_\odot$\,yr$^{-1}$) in the disks of Arp\,220 suggest that a strong free-free component \textit{should} be present, \citet{barcosmunoz15} argue that in sufficiently dusty environments, a non-negligible fraction of ultraviolet photons can be absorbed \textit{before} they produce the ionizations which are a prerequisite for thermal radio emission, thus lowering the thermal luminosity density relative to that expected, given the star formation rate.

-The high dust masses of SMGs \citep[$M_{\rm dust}\geq 10^{8}$\,M$_\odot$; e.g.][]{santini10, swinbank14} and their large optical extinctions \citep[$A_V\geq 500$; e.g.][]{simpson17} certainly suggest that if such suppression of thermal emission is indeed possible, then SMGs represent an environment in which this phenomenon could be important\footnote{Alternatively, if the IMF is top-heavy -- a claim first made by \citet{baugh05}, as a necessary condition for matching observed and theoretical number counts of starburst galaxies, but recently lent its first direct observational support in the form of CNO isotope yields in starburst galaxies that are consistent with enhanced production of AGB stars \citep{romano17} -- then the resulting enhancement of $L_{\rm IR}$ per unit SFR implies up to a factor $\sim4\times$ enhancement in the $L_{\rm IR}/{\rm SFR}$ ratio compared to that used in \citet{kennicutt98}, which assumed a \citet{salpeter55} IMF.}.
+The high dust masses of SMGs \citep[$M_{\rm dust}\geq 10^{8}$\,M$_\odot$; e.g.\ ][]{santini10, swinbank14} and the large optical extinctions in their nuclear regions \citep[$A_V\geq 500$; e.g.\ ][]{simpson17} certainly suggest that if such suppression of thermal emission is indeed possible, then SMGs represent an environment in which this phenomenon could be important\footnote{Alternatively, if the IMF is top-heavy -- a claim first made by \citet{baugh05}, as a necessary condition for matching observed and theoretical number counts of starburst galaxies, but recently lent its first direct observational support in the form of CNO isotope yields in starburst galaxies that are consistent with enhanced production of AGB stars \citep{romano17} -- then the resulting enhancement of $L_{\rm IR}$ per unit SFR may imply up to a factor $\sim4\times$ enhancement in the $L_{\rm IR}/{\rm SFR}$ ratio compared to that used in \citet{kennicutt98}, which assumed a \citet{salpeter55} IMF.
+Such an enhancement in the $L_{\rm IR}/{\rm SFR}$ ratio would naturally lead to an over-prediction of the free-free luminosity density if inferred from $L_{\rm IR}$ without taking the top-heavy nature of the IMF into account.}.

 To test whether the conclusions of our model for synchrotron spectral ageing are sensitive to the assumed strength of the free-free component, we re-ran the model for $t_{\rm sync}=0$--$200$\,Myr and $B=1$--$100\,\mu$G under the extreme assumption that the free-free component is completely suppressed -- that is, requiring that the aged-synchrotron models fit the observed composite SED directly, with no prior subtraction of a scaled $\alpha\sim-0.1$ power law contribution (Fig.\,\ref{fig:bfieldspectra}).
-We find that suppressing the thermal component in this manner allows for synchrotron ages that are $\sim 5$--$15$\,Myr lower (for a given magnetic field strength) than are obtained from models in which the thermal component scales with the infrared-derived star formation rate, ${\rm SFR}_{\rm IR}$, but that the interpretation of our models is not fundamentally changed.
+We find that suppressing the thermal component in this manner allows for synchrotron ages that are $\sim 5$--$15$\,Myr lower (for a given magnetic field strength) than are obtained from models in which the thermal component scales with the far-IR derived star formation rate, ${\rm SFR}_{\rm IR}$, but that the interpretation of our models is not fundamentally changed.
 We show examples SEDs for the synchrotron fits without free-free emission in Fig.\,\ref{fig:bfieldspectra}.